From Coalgebraic Determinization to Belief Construction for Partial Observability: Introduction

 From each state, choosing an action $a$ or $b$ induces a probabilistic transition together with an immediate reward.
 For instance, from the initial state $s_0$, choosing action $a$ leads to $s_1$ with probability $\frac{1}{2}$ and reward $1$, and to $s_2$ with probability $\frac{1}{2}$ and reward $1$.

 The quantity of interest here is the maximal total expected reward over observation-based schedulers.
-An observation-based scheduler is $u \colon O^{+}\to \{a,b\}$, where $O = \{o_0, o, o_1, o_2\}$, which selects the next action based only on the history of observations, rather than the underlying states.\footnote{This presentation is equivalent to the more common presentation of schedulers as functions $O \times (\{a, b\} \times O)^* \to \{a,b\}$ since previously chosen actions are themselves determined by the preceding observations.} For the POMDP $c$, the maximal total expected reward from $s_0$ is
+An observation-based scheduler is a map $u \colon O^{+}\to \{a,b\}$, where $O = \{o_0, o, o_1, o_2\}$ and $O^+$ is the set of nonempty finite sequences of observations, which selects the next action based only on the history of observations, rather than the underlying states.\footnote{This presentation is equivalent to the more common presentation of schedulers as functions $O \times (\{a, b\} \times O)^* \to \{a,b\}$ since previously chosen actions are themselves determined by the preceding observations.} For the POMDP $c$, the maximal total expected reward from $s_0$ is

 where $\expTR_{c, u}$ is the total expected reward of $c$ under the scheduler $u$.
 The maximum is attained by choosing action $a$ first and then action $b$.
 Notably, if we instead regard the same system as a fully observable MDP, then the maximal total expected reward becomes $\frac{5}{2}$, since the choice of action can depend on the visited state ($s_1$ or $s_2$). \end{exa}